-• Though the mechanism that shifts taxation from volumes to energy content provides a better redistribution of the taxation burden, the categorization of the fuels remains a political decision upon the Member States and does not align with what was suggested in the option 2c. notably the very relevant costs for air pollution are not taken into account for coal and biomass.
+The minimum rates need to factor in the air pollution component.
+Though the mechanism that shifts taxation from volumes to energy content provides a better redistribution of the taxation burden, the categorization does not take into account the very relevant costs for air pollution generated by burning coal and biomass; benefits of reduced air pollution should be better recognised and balanced against negative distributional effects.